Health and Safety Policy for Gardener Chislehurst Operations

 All personnel engaged in gardening services are expected to follow safe work practices and to report hazards without delay.
 The Chislehurst gardening crew, subcontractors and seasonal workers must be familiar with this policy and the site-specific safety arrangements provided before work starts.
 Safe systems of work are developed for each activity to minimize the chance of incidents, and we promote a culture where safety is integral to quality garden care.

-Risk assessment checklist for gardening tasks The policy emphasises that risk assessment precedes every job.
+A close-up view of a backyard garden in Chislehurst, showing a young gardener wearing pink gardening gloves planting lettuce and other leafy greens in rich, dark soil next to small wooden plant supports.
+In the foreground, a border of colourful flowers, including white, orange, and purple blooms, frames the scene, adding vibrant contrast to the greens and browns.
+The background features a well-maintained lawn with lush grass and mature trees, indicating a landscaped outdoor space typical of residential gardens in the Chislehurst area.
+The garden appears to be part of a larger outdoor setup with tidy edging and natural lighting, suitable for gardening and outdoor maintenance services offered by companies like Gardener Chislehurst.
+The overall environment suggests active planting and garden cultivation, emphasizing healthy plant growth and garden care practices in a local setting.
+The policy emphasises that risk assessment precedes every job.
 Supervisors and team leaders will perform or review risk assessments, identify control measures and ensure that required personal protective equipment (PPE) and tools are suitable and well maintained.
 Control measures include the use of appropriate guards on machinery, safe ladder practices, exclusion zones when operating power tools, and clear communication during team tasks.
 Workers are empowered to stop work if they believe an environment is unsafe.

 Responsibilities and Training